 She was long and lovely from ‘way down south, she had blood on her hands, blood on her mouth.
 She’d got voodoo spells and incantations.
 She lived on one of those big plantations.
 Had she done something bad?
 Well, I don’t know.
 She went by the name of Marie Laveau.

-Stroll though the graveyard down near Bayou Street upon St. John’s Eve when the spirits meet.
+Stroll through the graveyard down near Bayou Street upon St. John’s Eve when the spirits meet.
 There on her tomb is perched a big black crow masking the spirit of Marie Laveau.
-She leads the rites and the ritual scene, forever known as the the Voodoo Queen.
+She leads the rites and the ritual scene, forever known as the Voodoo Queen.

 Photo by Samantha Corfield Tomb of Marie Laveau St. Louis Cemetery #1 New Orleans